-4.5.1 In order to ensure smooth migration to Basel III without aggravating any near term stress, appropriate transitional arrangements have been made.
-The transitional arrangements for capital ratios began as on April 1, 2013.
-However, the phasing out of non-Basel III compliant regulatory capital instruments began from January 1, 2013.
-Capital ratios and deductions from Common Equity will be fully phased-in and implemented as on March 31, 2019.
+4.5.1 In order to ensure smooth migration to Basel III without aggravating any near term appropriate transitional arrangements have been made.
+The transitional stress. arrangements for capital ratios begin as on April 1, 2013.
+However, the phasing out of non-Basel III compliant regulatory capital instruments begins as on January 1, 201327.
+Capital ratios and deductions from Common Equity will be fully phased-in and implemented as on March 31, 2018.
 The phase-in arrangements for banks operating in India are indicated in the following Table: